Hearing the noise, Betty Kane and Dick Grayson rushed upstairs to investigate.

-Nightwing frowned.
-“Flash’s signal devices are dead — the Titan one and the JLA one.
+Later, Nightwing and Bat-Girl were examining computerized images drawn from the hotel security cameras.
+Nightwing frowned and said, “Flash’s signal devices are dead — the Titan one and the JLA one.
 Could be Frances accidentally wrecked them with her magnetic discharge.”

-Bat-Girl, wearing the red and green costume of her teen years, nodded.
+Bat-Girl, wearing the same red and green costume of her early teenage years, nodded.
 “That makes sense.
 Still, I do have a match on the cute one who was seen carrying her away.
-He is a total hunk.
-Like Aidan Quinn.”
+He is a total hunk, like Aidan Quinn.”

 As one they said, “Doctor Polaris!”

 “And with that as a lead, I’ve identified the final pair,” said Nightwing.
 “Both are connected to Polaris or his alter ego, Neal Emerson.”